ertis-research/kafka-ml-seminar/README.md

 ```

 ## 4. Kafka-ML
 After the introduction of the main technologies around [Kafka-ML](https://github.com/ertis-research/kafka-ml/), we will start using this open-source framework to carry out machine learning with data streams.
-We will also discover the main features of Kafka-ML
+We will also discover the main features of Kafka-ML such as incremental learning and distributed model management.

 ###  Steps before class:
 Pull the following images from a terminal: